MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security-features.md

 |-----|-----|
 |Enabled|Audit Mode (Default)|

-For more information, see the full documented [List of option rules](/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create#table-1-windows-defender-application-control-policy---policy-rule-options).
+For more information, see the full [List of option rules](/windows/security/application-security/application-control/windows-defender-application-control/design/select-types-of-rules-to-create#table-1-windows-defender-application-control-policy---policy-rule-options).

 #### Allow and Deny rules

-The Allow rules in the base policy will allow all the Microsoft components delivered by the OS and the cloud deployments to be trusted.
-The Deny rules block user mode applications and kernel components considered unsafe for the security posture of the solution.
+Allow rules in the base policy allow all Microsoft components delivered by the OS and the cloud deployments to be trusted.
+Deny rules block user mode applications and kernel components considered unsafe for the security posture of the solution.

 > [!NOTE]
 > The Allow and Deny rules in the base policy are updated regularly to improve product funtionality and maximize protection of your solution.